sheldonmall/day-planner/README.md

 - Text box to enter your tasks.
 - `Add` button to save your entered task.

-The application work as given below:
+* The application works as given below:
 - Enter your planned task in the correct time slot text box.
 - Click on the `Add` button to save the task.

 My Task list for developing this application:

-[x] Building the page
+[x] Building the required page

 [ ] Display today's date and time

+[ ] Display different colors for previous, current and future hours.

 [ ] Display previously saved tasks in their respective time slot.